CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

 Memory and CPU resources are an important component for vertically scaling your Postgres cluster.
 Couple with [tweaks to your Postgres configuration file]({{< relref "./customize-cluster.md" >}}), allowing your cluster to have more memory and CPU allotted to it can help it to perform better under load.

 It's important for instances in the same high availability set to have the same resources.
+PGO lets you adjust CPU and memory within the `resources` sections of the `postgresclusters.postgres-operator.crunchydata.com` custom resource.
+These include:

+- `spec.instances.resources` section, which sets the resource values for the PostgreSQL container, as well as any init containers in the associated pod.
+- `spec.instances.sidecars.replicacertcopy.resources` section, which sets the resources for the `replica-cert-copy` sidecar container.
+- `spec.monitoring.pgmonitor.exporter.resources` section, which sets the resources for the `exporter` sidecar container.
+- `spec.backups.pgbackrest.repoHost.resources` section, which sets the resources for the pgBackRest repo host container, as well as any init containers in the associated pod.
+- `spec.backups.pgbackrest.sidecars.pgbackrest.resources` section, which sets the resources for the `pgbackrest` sidecar container.
+- `spec.proxy.pgBouncer.resources` section, which sets the resources for the `pgbouncer` container.
+- `spec.proxy.pgBouncer.sidecars.pgbouncerconfig.resources` section, which sets the resources for the `pgbouncer-config` sidecar container.

-PGO  lets you adjust CPU and memory within the `spec.instances.resources` section of the `postgresclusters.postgres-operator.crunchydata.com` custom resource.
-The layout of `spec.instances.resources` should be familiar: it follows the same pattern as the standard Kubernetes structure for setting [container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+The layout of these `resources` sections should be familiar: they follow the same pattern as the standard Kubernetes structure for setting [container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+Note that these settings also allow for the configuration of [QoS classes](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).

-For example, let's say we want to update our `hippo` Postgres cluster so that each instance has a limit of `2.0` CPUs and `4Gi` of memory.
+For example, using the `spec.instances.resources` section, let's say we want to update our `hippo` Postgres cluster so that each instance has a limit of `2.0` CPUs and `4Gi` of memory.
 We can make the following changes to the manifest:

 ```
 apiVersion: postgres-operator.crunchydata.com/v1beta1